nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 # 🟡 PIP

 PIP **(Python Package Installer)** is the standard package manager for Python.
 It is used to install and manage additional libraries and dependencies that are not part of the Python standard library.
 Here's a breakdown of its key aspects and its link to virtual environments:

+- **Package Installation:** PIP is primarily used to install packages from the Python Package Index (PyPI) and other package indexes.